-FRS 104 • Firefighter I and II
+FRS 105 • Firefighter II

 Covers basic firefighting skills for the new fire department recruit or individual seeking to enter the fire service workforce.
-Instruction follows NFPA Standard 1001 and the Arizona Center for Fire Service Excellence to become eligible for Firefighter I & II certification.
-An approved agency sponsorship is preferred but not required.
+Instruction follows NFPA Standard 1001 and the Arizona Center for Fire Service Excellence to become eligible for Firefighter II certification.
+An approved agency sponsorship is preferred, but not required.
 Co-requisite: FRS 110.
-Seven lecture; three lab.
-Both fall and spring semester; DBN.
+Three lecture; two lab.
+Both fall and spring semesters; summer.